-- declarative, executive or precautionary lawsuits, ongoing against the debtor related to credits included in the restructuring agreement, are suspended; - any insolvency proceedings initiated against the debtor are suspended.
+- executive20 or precautionary lawsuits, ongoing against the debtor related to credits included in the restructuring agreement, are suspended, for a maximum period of five months - any insolvency proceedings initiated against the debtor are suspended.

 Public service companies, including water, electrical power, natural gas, and telecommunications suppliers, are prevented from suspending their services while negotiations are ongoing.